Raisio: Economy

 The town's location, with good transport links and close to the regional capital, has contributed greatly to its growth.
-Its main industries are services, food and chemical production.
-The largest employer in the town is the Raisio Group, a manufacturer of food, animal feed and health products.
+Its main industries are services, food, and chemical production.
+The largest employer in the town is the Raisio Group, a manufacturer of food, animal feed, and health products.

-Raisio is also home to the Mylly shopping centre, one of the largest in Scandinavia.
+Raisio is also home to the Mylly shopping centre, one of the largest shopping centres in the Nordic countries.

-The town also has the third IKEA of Finland.
+The town is home to the IKEA in Raisio, which was the third IKEA to open in Finland and is one of the five IKEA stores currently open in the country.